Meginmál

 It is worth emphasising that the monetary policy transmission mechanism is subject to change and is highly uncertain as regards, for instance, the strength of the ultimate impact and the time lag between changes in central bank interest rates and the effects of those changes on the domestic economy.
 It is likely that the effectiveness of monetary policy is determined to a large degree by the effect it has on the general public’s expectations and the level of confidence it enjoys.
 It is therefore vital to bolster such confidence by conducting monetary policy in a transparent and credible way.

-A more detailed discussion of monetary policy transmission can be found in Thórarinn G. Pétursson, “The transmission mechanism of monetary policy”, in Monetary Bulletin 2001/4, and in the Bank's QMM handbook: “QMM: A Quarterly Macroeconomic Model of the Icelandic Economy”, Ásgeir Daníelsson, Lúdvík Elíasson, Magnús F. Gudmundsson, Svava J. Haraldsdóttir, Lilja S. Kro, Thórarinn G. Pétursson, and Thorsteinn S. Sveinsson.
+A more detailed discussion of monetary policy transmission can be found in the article by Thórarinn G. Pétursson, "The monetary policy transmission mechanism", in Monetary Bulletin 2001/4, and in the Bank's QMM handbook: "QMM: A Qarterterly Macroeconomic Model of the Icelandic Economy", Ásgeir Daníelsson, Lúdvík Elíasson, Magnús F. Gudmundsson, Svava J. Haraldsdóttir, Lilja S. Kro, Thórarinn G. Pétursson, and Thorsteinn S. Sveinsson.